msolefonte/tww2-vco2-main/docs/factions/empire/README.md

     * Own at least 5 Amethyst Wizards
     * Construct at least 3 of the following special buildings:
-        * Altdorf Colleges of Magic, Cleansed Convent of Sorcery, Great Halls of Nagashizzar, Occupied White Tower of Hoeth, The Chamber of Visions, The Gran Cauldron, Tower of the Bloodytooth, Vault of Nagash
+        * Altdorf Colleges of Magic, Cleansed Convent of Sorcery, Great Halls of Nagashizzar, Occupied White Tower of Hoeth, The Chamber of Visions, The Gran Cauldron, Vault of Nagash
 * **Route II - Destruction:**
     * Raze or sack 6 Vampire Counts settlements
     * Raze or sack 6 Tomb Kings settlements